noncesense-research-lab/Blockchain_big_bang/README.md

 ```
 *************************
-At the end of the 6:
+At the end of the 6th hour:
 -
 # Current algorithm
 Blocksize = 4800.0 kB